Skip to main content

 Every rejection is traceable.

 The topic sieve doesn't just filter topics; it explains why.
-Every rejected candidate is tagged with the specific check it failed, so you can review the logic, understand the data, and override decisions when your business context says otherwise.
+Every rejected candidate is tagged with the specific check it failed, the threshold applied, and may also include the actual data values, so you can review the logic, understand the data, and override decisions when your business context says otherwise.

 Transparency at every step